-Fernbank Inc., which today operates as Fernbank Museum of Natural History, is the fourth oldest conservation non-profit organization in the country and has been committed to green practices since its first goal to preserve and protect Fernbank Forest in 1939.
+Fernbank Museum of Natural History is the fourth oldest conservation non-profit organization in the country and has been committed to green practices since its first goal to preserve and protect Fernbank Forest in 1939.
 Fernbank Museum conducts ongoing stewardship of Fernbank Forest, including the recent completion of the first-ever Forest Stewardship Plan, which was peer-reviewed by more than 20 scientific stakeholders.

 Fernbank’s other sustainability practices include an extensive onsite recycling program, encompassing both office supplies and public consumables, and practices water conservation through the use of ultra-low flow toilets, automatic faucets and xeriscaping.
 Further, the Museum actively educates the public on ways they can practice sustainability through educational programs and exhibits and by fostering a greater appreciation for the environment.

 Fernbank Museum recently received a Grants to Green Assessment, which will allow the Museum to continue to identify ways to operate more efficiently and further reduce its carbon footprint.
 This program will help Fernbank lead the way for institutional environmental sustainability in the community.